robeespi/Fraud-detection-on-accounting-financial-systems/README.md

 https://towardsdatascience.com/upgrade-your-memory-on-google-colab-for-free-1b8b18e8791d

-You can explore the notebook by using its table of contents, as the following image shows.
+You can explore the aforementioned workflow by using a table of contents, as the following image shows.

 ![alt text](https://github.com/robeespi/Fraud-detection-on-accounting-financial-systems/blob/master/table_contents.jpeg)